amazon-connect/amazon-connect-chat-ios/README.md

 --------------------

 #### `ChatSession.reset`
-Resets the ChatSession object which will disconnect the webSocket and remove all session related data.
+Resets the ChatSession object which will disconnect the webSocket and remove all session related data without disconnected the participant from the chat contact.

 ```
 func reset()